Ares9m/Currency-app/README.md

 # Currency-app

 This is my first app made in Django.
-For now it displays a set list of currecies and USD echgange rate for each of currencies.
+For now it displays a set list of currecies and USD exchange rate for each of currencies.

 to run the app locally use the command: app_dir/python manage.py runserver